 - collaborate and contribute to hosting of CYC educator conferences, writing, and professional development.

 Members are appointed by the Board of Directors or the Human Resources Committee.

-The Recommendation Committee is responsible for the accreditation recommendation to the CYCEAB Board of Directors on Child and Youth Care programs that have completed the accreditation process as outlined in CYCEAB policy.
+The Recommendation Panel is responsible for the accreditation recommendation to the CYCEAB Board of Directors on Child and Youth Care programs that have completed the accreditation process as outlined in CYCEAB policy.
 Members of the panel are CYCEAB-approved reviewers and are considered recognized experts in the Child and Youth Care field.
-The committee considers the site reviewer’s findings from their site visit and their review of the self-study report which includes the quality enhancement plan and other related documents.
+The panel considers the site reviewer’s findings from their site visit and their review of the self-study report which includes the quality enhancement plan and other related documents.

-The Recommendation Committee considers two major criteria:
+The Recommendation Panel considers two major criteria:

 - the degree to which the program demonstrates alignment with current CYC principles and practices and